2014 Costa Rican general election: Legislative Assembly

-Although Solís' PAC received the most votes in the presidential elections, the party did not won in the parliamentary voting making PLN the largest party in the Assembly with 18 deputies over PAC's 13.
+Although Solís' PAC received the most votes in the presidential elections, the party did not win in the parliamentary voting making PLN the largest party in the Assembly with 18 deputies over PAC's 13.

 Leftist party Broad Front surprised with its results, achieving 9 seats, first time ever that the Left achieved such a big number.
 Social Christian Unity Party recovered part of its former influence by turning into the fourth political party in legislative size even when its candidate Rodolfo Piza was fifth in the presidential vote.
 The opposite happened to Otto Guevara’s right-wing Libertarian Movement, fourth in presidential votes, which stood fifth in legislative elections, and as a result, the number of its deputies was reduced from 9 to 4.
 Oscar Lopez’s PASE party also suffered a diminishment in number of deputies from 4 to 1 (Lopez himself).

 Three Christian parties, oriented toward the Protestant minority and very socially conservative, also achieved deputies: Costa Rican Renewal Party 2, National Restoration 1 and Christian Democratic Alliance 1.